tomtominator/Toms-Lathe-and-Saw/Pens.md

 *Displayed on a yellowing walnut tree nested in a fold of our valley in the winter months.*

-I'm going to start displaying the plant type the pen is displayed with.
 My favorite color is yellow so I like this pen.
 However, the wood tends to look fake at times because its color is so unbelieveable.
 A yellow pen is much less dazzling than a wood pen that is yellow colored in my opinion.
 To get the darker sanded material out of all the pores of this pen(because it is yellow this material stood out) I buffed it throughoutly while varnishing with mineral oil.
 This worked well to push any dark impurities out of the pores of the wood.(12/29/2019)
 _________